tashian/nerdcoach/content/how-i-coach.md

 For example, you're noticing that what for you worked before, isn't working anymore.
 You know you want to change.
 I help you develop a commitment to your change, and to run experiments in a new direction.
 Experiments that may be difficult or awkward at first, but that can become second nature with practice.

-Coaching isn't just about getting through the challenge alive.
+Coaching isn't just about getting through a challenge alive.
 It's about the opportunity for growth that lives within any challenge.

 * Improving specific skills